SOVLOOKUP/sovlookup/AWESOME-STARS.md

 - [crewdevio/Snel](https://github.com/crewdevio/Snel) - A Cybernetical framework for svelte applications in deno
 - [alephjs/aleph.js](https://github.com/alephjs/aleph.js) - The Full-stack Framework in Deno.
 - [adam-cowley/use-neo4j](https://github.com/adam-cowley/use-neo4j) - React Hooks for Neo4j
+- [oppia/oppia](https://github.com/oppia/oppia) - A free, online learning platform to make quality education accessible for all.
 - [midwayjs/hooks](https://github.com/midwayjs/hooks) - FullStack / Zero Api / Using "React Hooks" to develop the back-end / Vite
 - [dolanmiu/docx](https://github.com/dolanmiu/docx) - Easily generate .docx files with JS/TS with a nice declarative API.
 Works for Node and on the Browser.
 - [elsaland/elsa](https://github.com/elsaland/elsa) - ❄️ Elsa is a minimal, fast and secure runtime for JavaScript and TypeScript written in Go